jacek9520@gmail.com

 At the end of the text, there is a link to the animated interactive model

-[in Polish] The size and duration of the universe is billions of years and trillions of kilometers.
-To understand these numbers, we need a model of the universe on a scale that is psychologically comprehensible, so that we can relate its size and time to something known.
-And that we can understand the proportions between the dimensions of the Universe and our Earth, and between the duration of the Universe and the duration of our species and our civilization.
-Such a model helps – by analogy – to understand the cultural shock caused by the Scientific Revolution (15th-17th centuries) and is a challenge for Christian theology.
+[in Polish] The size and duration of the Universe span billions of years and trillions of kilometers.
+To comprehend these numbers, a model of the Universe is needed—one scaled to be psychologically graspable, allowing us to relate its dimensions and time span to something familiar.
+Such a model helps us understand the proportions between the size of the Universe and our Earth, as well as between the lifespan of the Universe and the duration of our species and civilization.
+This model also aids in drawing analogies to comprehend the cultural upheaval caused by the Scientific Revolution (15th–17th century) and presents a challenge to Christian theology.

 Meaning of life: balance between values or the goal of existence?
 (2008)